oniaom/Projects/Project CountDown/ReadMe.txt

 !!
 Needs appjar !!
-This is a countdown timer specifically designed for programs such as OBS. it takes user input and counts down in a text file.
+This is a countdown timer with the addition of being able to log the time to a text file Can be used with programs such as OBS, or just as a normal timer!